Christie-Elite are one of the UK’s leading producers of bare-root forest trees including native broadleaves, hedging species, commercial conifers.

 Preparation of your site can be the difference between a successful planting operation and failure.
 Ensure it is fully weeded, either by hand or by using an appropriate herbicide.

 Choose your planting spot carefully, avoid planting in dense shade or if the soil is waterlogged.
 Your tree will need an appropriate amount of room to grow, which will vary according to the species.

 Make a slit in the ground with a spade, about two thirds the depth of the blade and move the spade handle back and forth to widen your slit.
-At this point you can add bonemeal or fertiliser (one of our timed release fertiliser plugs or 'Nutreelite' is ideal).
-Insert the cell so that the top of the compost is about an inch below the soil level.
-Finally,press down the soil with your foot around the tree, you can also water the tree if conditions are dry.
+At this point, you can add fertiliser.
+Insert the tree so that the top of the compost is about an inch below the soil level.
+Finally, press down the soil with your foot around the tree, you can also water the tree if conditions are dry.

 Your tree will require some care once planted.

 The area around the base of the tree needs to be kept free of weeds until the tree is around a metre tall and above the competition of weeds.
 You also need to be aware of pests and disease so make sure your area is protected against deer, rabbits and hares.

 Christie-Elite produces over 10 million trees, with an annual turnover of 5millions trees per year. from seed each year including a wide range of native broadleaves, hedging species and commercial conifers.